Manus69/15-puzzle/Readme.md

 ## Compile and run
 `make` to compile

-`make rel` to compile with optimizations

 `./_npuzzle` to run the program

 ## Warning

-The program depends on gcc and Raylib
+The program depends on Raylib for graphics